Sand-Fox/Quoridor-Genetic-Algorithm/README.md

 This project is an online adaptation of the renowned board game Quoridor.
 It provides online multiplayer, advanced AI and a genetic algorithm to determine the best parameters for the enemy AI.

-This project was originally implemented by [Nino Sandlarz](https://github.com/Sand-Fox) and [Henri Besancenot](https://github.com/BlackH57) as part of the double degree in maths and computer science at Sorbonne University.
+This project was originally implemented by [Nino Sandlarz](https://github.com/Sand-Fox), [Henri Besancenot](https://github.com/BlackH57) and [Zhichun Hua](https://github.com/ZhicoH) as part of the double degree in maths and computer science at Sorbonne University.
 The project was then taken over and pushed forward by [Nino Sandlarz](https://github.com/Sand-Fox) and [Marina Secord](https://github.com/Lyrdinn) during the 1st year of the master's degree in video games at Cnam-Enjmin.

 ## Setup
 To run this project, choose and run one of the builds above or try the web version (the online server might not work).